rahulnitsxr2016/GoldSRE/CONTRIBUTING.md

 ## License

-By contributing to this repository, you agree to license your contributions under the [MIT License](LICENSE).[under review]
+By contributing to this repository, you agree to license your contributions under the LICENSE.